eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol/things/commands/modify/createthingalternatives.md

 ## Alternative CreateThing commands

-If you want to copy an Existing policy instead of creating a new one by yourself or reference an existing Policy, you can adjust the CreateThing command like demonstrated in the following examples.
+If you want to copy an existing Policy instead of creating a new one by yourself or reference an existing Policy, you can adjust the CreateThing command like demonstrated in the following examples.

 ### CreateThing with copied Policy by Policy ID